DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ## WDS Available Client APIs

+You can check out the swagger generated documentation for all available APIs **here**(swagger-gen-docs/README.md).
+Below find a few specific examples for the most common use cases.

 ## General WDS Info
 General WDS Info client allows to check the version of WDS that is running in a given workspace.
 It can also check the status of WDS, as well as its subcomponents.